dfelinto/blender-manual/manual/animation/constraints/transform/copy_location.rst

 Animation
 ---------

-Let us animate the *Copy Location* constraint and its *Offset* button.
-For example, you can make your owner (let us call it "moon") describe perfect circles centered on the (0.0, 0.0, 0.0) point (using e.g. pydriven *LocX*/*LocY* animation curves, see :doc:`Drivers </animation/drivers/index>`), and then make it copy the location of a target (call it "earth", for example) with the *Offset* button enabled.
+Let us animate a solar system with the *Copy Location* constraint and its *Offset* option.
+You can make the owner, called "moon", describe perfect circles centered on the world origin (using e.g. *Location X/Y* sine and cosine F-curves, see :ref:`bpy.types.FModifierFunctionGenerator`).
-Congratulation, you just modeled a satellite in a (simplified) orbit around its planet.
+Then copy the location of a target "earth" with the *Offset* checkbox enabled to model a satellite in a (simplified) orbit around its planet.
-Just do the same thing with its planet around its star (which you might call "sun", what do you think?), and why not, for the star around its galaxy.
+Repeat these steps for more planets circling around its center star "sun".

-Here is a small animation of a "solar" system created using (among a few others) the technique described above:
+Following video is a small animation of a solar system created using (among a few others) the previously described technique:

 .. vimeo:: 15187945

-Note that, this "solar" system is not realistic at all (the wrong scale, the "earth" is rotating in the wrong direction around the "sun", ...).
+Note that, this 'solar' system is not realistic at all (the wrong scale, the earth is rotating in the wrong direction around the sun, ...).

 You can download
 the `blend-file <https://wiki.blender.org/wiki/File:ManAnimationTechsUsingConstraintsExSolarSys.blend>`__